ymatts/phyC/README.md

 PhyC (Phylogenetic tree Clustering) is designed for classifying cancer evolutionary trees.

 The main inputs are
-* list of edge matrices that must include the root
+* list of edge matrix that must include the root
 * list of edge length vector

 and the main outpus are